Harold H. Tittmann Jr.: Early life and education

 Harold Hilgard Tittmann, Jr. was born in 1893 in St. Louis, Missouri, into a family of German immigrants who came to this country from the Saxon city of Dresden.
 His grandfather, Edward Tittmann, was the first ancestor to come to America, arriving in Belleville, Illinois, in 1833.
 His father Harold Hilgard Tittmann was the seventh child born to Edward and Rosa Hilgard Tittmann.
-He attended the Taft School in St. Louis, graduating in 1912 and then entered Yale University where he graduated in 1916.
+He attended the Taft School in Connecticut, graduating in 1912 and then entered Yale University where he graduated in 1916.
 He worked for a year before the United States entered World War I.